-Other potential causes of hair loss may relate to a person's medical condition rather than to metformin use.
-These include:
+Other potential causes of hair loss may relate to a person's medical condition rather than the use of metformin to treat it.

 High blood sugar

-A buildup of sugar in the blood can damage blood vessels and organs throughout a person's body.
-Healthy blood vessels are necessary to transport oxygen and nutrients to each part of the body, including the hair follicles.
+A buildup of sugar in the blood can damage blood vessels and organs throughout the body.
+Healthy blood vessels are necessary for transporting oxygen and nutrients to each part of the body, including the hair follicles.

-If the hair follicles are not receiving enough oxygen and nutrients, this can affect healthy hair growth.
+If the hair follicles do not receive enough oxygen and nutrients, this can affect the growth of hairs.
 More hair may fall out, or new hair may grow at a slower rate than usual.

-Type 1 diabetes can also increase a person's risk of developing alopecia areata.
+Type 1 diabetes can also increase the risk of a person developing alopecia areata.
 In people with this condition, the immune system mistakenly attacks the hair follicles, causing hair to fall out in patches.

-Females with PCOS have abnormally high levels of male hormones called androgens.
+Females with PCOS have abnormally high levels of androgens, which doctors refer to as male hormones.
 Occasionally, this hormonal imbalance can cause a type of hair loss.
-It may cause excess facial hair and acne too.
+It may also cause excess facial hair and acne.

-People with PCOS may also experience hair loss due to high levels of sugar in the blood.
+People with PCOS might also experience hair loss due to high levels of sugar in the blood.

 Living with a long-term medical condition, such as diabetes, can cause stress.

 According to the American Diabetes Association, stress can directly increase blood glucose levels, making diabetes symptoms worse.
-In addition, people who are experiencing stress may be less likely to follow their diabetes care plan.
+In addition, people who experience stress may be less likely to follow their diabetes care plan.